 - Last Will and Testament

-Transfer on Death Deed – only affects one property, you must sign and record it with your County Recorder’s office, where it sits on your property title, and when you die, it names a specific beneficiary for the property.
+Transfer on Death Deed – This is a new legal instrument, it’s a recorded beneficiary deed for one property, each owner must sign and record it with your County Recorder’s office, where it sits on your property title, and when you die, it names a specific beneficiary for the property.
+Limited to residential property of less than four units in California.
+Can be revoked.

-- Best for: Single person with few beneficiaries.
+- Best for: Single person with one or two known adult beneficiaries.

-Revocable Trust – Sets forth a set of directions for your trustee to follow, can include contingent beneficiaries and back up provisions.
+Revocable Living Trust – A legal agreement in which you provide a set of directions for your trustee to follow, lists your assets that are held “in trust”, and can include contingent beneficiaries and back up provisions.
 No recording needed, remains private.
+Instead of the deed listing “J and J Smith”, the deed would list the owner as the “Smith Revocable Trust.”

 - Best for: Married Couple with one or more properties.

-- Pros: Can change language during your lifetime, provide detailed directions on what you want, include back up beneficiaries, contingent beneficiaries.
+- Pros: Can change trust language during your lifetime, provide detailed directions on what you want, include back up beneficiaries, contingent beneficiaries.
+Can revoke.

 Single Estate Plan